mmoayyed/mmoayyed.github.io/_posts/2016-09-02-cas5-rc1-release.md

 # Groovy, maaan!

-Furthermore, CAS starts to support [attribute release](https://apereo.github.io/cas/development/integration/Attribute-Release-Policies.html#groovy-script) the Groovy programming language.
+Furthermore, CAS starts to support [attribute release](https://apereo.github.io/cas/development/integration/Attribute-Release-Policies.html#groovy-script) via the Groovy programming language.
 In short, you can specify a groovy script that is executed upon attribute resolution and/or release to dynamically and programmatically decide which application should receive a selection of attributes.

 Note that attribute resolution could always be done via Groovy.
 This bit is not new.
-We have just made the configuration of it a whole easier.

-Also note that in CAS, attribute resolution is a separate process from attribute release.
+We have just made the configuration of it a whole easier.Also note that in CAS, attribute resolution is a separate process from attribute release.
 You mix and match options that are available for both.

 Needless to say, the script is all Groovy and and is capable of executing any kind of operation the Groovy language itself is able to support.